-Texas Children's Health Plan covers limited emergency dental services in a hospital or ambulatory surgical center, including payment for the following:
+Texas Children's Health Plan covers limited emergency dental services for the following:

-- Treatment for dislocated jaw. - Treatment for traumatic damage to teeth and supporting structures. - Removal of cysts. - Treatment of oral abscess of tooth or gum origin. - Hospital, physician, and related medical services such as drugs for any of the above conditions.
+- Dislocated jaw. - Traumatic damage to teeth and supporting structures. - Removal of cysts. - Treatment of oral abscess of tooth or gum origin. - Treatment and devices for craniofacial anomalies. - Drugs for any of the above conditions.